lsst-sims/sims_featureScheduler_runs1.4/README.md

 This includes taking u and g filter observations at high airmass so DCR can be measured.

+## DDF_eperiment

+We try some different DDF strategies, making longer DDF observing seasons, execuiting only in dark time, and leaving the u filter mounted for longer.

 ## DESC_DDF

 Scheduling deep drilling fields so they are optimized for the Dark Energy Science Collaboration.